Sidimar

 Fernando Sidimar Cigolini, better known as Sidimar, is a Brazilian footballer, who plays as a central defender for Goiás.

 Career

 It was a constant presence on the lists of call for selections based on both the juvenile and the junior.
 On March 29, 2010, the player has joined the cast of professional Atlético.

+He has earned recognition for his performances at the professional level.
+Over the course of his career, he has gained respect from fans internationally and continues to play an active role in club football.
+In fantasy football, he has been credited with 7 fantasy credits and a total of 54 points, making him a considered choice among fantasy sports enthusiasts.